jpegleg/net-gargoyle2/README.md

 systemctl start net-gargoyle
 ```

 #### Currently systemd can't stop net-gargoyle, you will have to kill it.
-YOu can use kill-ngr:
+You can use kill-ngr:

 ```
 kill-ngr